 – banks’ policies, procedures and processes as they relate to small business and agribusiness banking.

-The Panel will also be asked to provide advice and assistance on the BCCC’s work as it relates to small business and agribusiness customers and their banking.
+The Panel also provides advice and assistance on the BCCC’s work as it relates to small business and agribusiness customers and their banking.
 This work may include: